petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

    ../gradlew build
    ```

    The above command assumes you're one folder down from the Workspace root; if you've nested your project (perhaps in a `themes` folder), adjust the call to `gradlew` accordingly.
-This command builds the front-end theme using Liferay's Node Gradle Plugin.
+This command builds the frontend theme using Liferay's Node Gradle Plugin.

 To verify Workspace recognizes your project, use this command to display all the projects: